awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/AuroraItemTracker/Readme.md

 1. Select Verified identities.
 1. Select Create identity.
 1. Select Email address.
-1. Enter an email address you own.
+1. Enter an email address that you own.
 1. Select Create identity.
 1. You will receive an email from Amazon Web Services that contains instructions on how to verify the email with Amazon SES.
 Follow the instructions in the email to complete verification.